openoms/bitcoin-tutorials/electrs/README.md

 ---

 ## Install the Electrum wallet on your desktop

-**Warning: Electrum versions older than 3.3.4 are susceptible to phishing.
-Do not download Electrum from another source than electrum.org, and learn to verify GPG signatures.**

-Follow the instructions on https://electrum.org/#download
+Follow the instructions on https://electrum.org/#download and verify the GPG signature.

-* #### Linux desktop: download, validate and run the Electrum wallet The instruction are in the script: [electrum_wallet.sh](electrum_wallet.sh)
+* #### Linux desktop: download, verify and run the Electrum wallet The instruction are in the script: [electrum_wallet.sh](electrum_wallet.sh)
     Tested on Ubuntu 18.04.
     To download and run on the Linux desktop: